 LEENA MITTAL, MD

-Leena Mittal is an Instructor at Harvard Medical School and Director of the Reproductive Psychiatry Consultation Service at Brigham and Women's Hospital, where she works closely with obstetric colleagues and teaches Harvard medical students, residents and fellows about perinatal and medical psychiatry.
+Leena Mittal is an Instructor at Harvard Medical School and the Director of the Division of Women's Mental Health at Brigham and Women's Hospital, where she works closely with obstetric colleagues and teaches Harvard medical students, residents and fellows about perinatal and medical psychiatry.
 She is a graduate of the Harvard Longwood Psychiatry Residency Training Program and has completed a fellowship in Psychosomatic Medicine at Brigham and Women's Hospital.
-As a member of the Medical Psychiatry service at Brigham and Women's Hospital, she works closely with medical students, residents and psychosomatic medicine and addictions fellows, and she facilitates psychiatric liaison work with the obstetric service at the largest obstetric center in Massachusetts.
-Her clinical and academic interests include development of embedded and collaborative care models to provide care for complex perinatal patients with mental health needs including a buprenorphine treatment program for opioid dependent pregnant and postpartum women embedded within a prenatal care setting as well as a perinatal mental health program within the Neonatal Intensive Care Unit.
+As a member of the Medical Psychiatry Service at Brigham and Women's Hospital, she works closely with medical students, residents, and psychosomatic medicine and addictions fellows, and she facilitates psychiatric liaison work with the obstetric service at the largest obstetric center in Massachusetts.
+Her clinical and academic interests include the development of embedded and collaborative care models to provide care for complex perinatal patients with mental health needs including a buprenorphine treatment program for opioid-dependent pregnant and postpartum women embedded within a prenatal care setting as well as a perinatal mental health program within the Neonatal Intensive Care Unit.

 SUNAH HYUN, EDM, PHD